National Waterway 4: National waterways in India

 In India, the national waterways are developed by the central government through the Inland Waterways Authority of India (IWAI) – the regulatory body for the Inland Waterways Transport (IWT) sector.
 IWAI was set up by the Inland Waterways Authority of India Act in 1985 and given responsibility of development, maintenance, and regulation of national waterways in the country.
 It is a statutory autonomous body for regulating and developing navigation and shipping in the inland waterways.
 Along with IWAI, Central Inland Water Transport Corporation (CIWTC) also supports the IWT sector through transportation of cargo via inland waterways and the operation and maintenance of the vessels and waterway terminals.
 The first national waterways established in India were the NW-1,2 & 3 (est. in mid 1980s & 1993).
 They have a combined length of 2716 km.

-Development of NW-4, 5 & 6
+Development of NW-4, 5, and 6

 As early as 1993–95, IWAI commenced studies for developing an integrated canal linking Kakinada and Chennai.
 The Indian government initiated the process for developing three more national waterways in 2005.
 In July 2006, T. R. Baalu, the Minister of Shipping, Road Transport and Highways announced the proposal for development of NW-4 in the Lok Sabha.
 In addition to the three existing national waterways, the government also declared the following inland waterways as national waterways: